 All students will participate in the required, statewide screening and assessment program or an alternative assessment as determined by a student's Individual Education Plan (IEP).
 The District will comply with all assessment requirements for students with disabilities.
 The District has a written assessment plan, which is updated and posted annually on the District's website.
-The assessment plan can be found at https://www.wntigers.net/vimages/shared/vnews/stories/5f28cbaa3b8c8/District%20Assessment%20Plan%202020 21%20(rev.7.7.20).pdf
+The assessment plan can be found at https://docs.google.com/document/d/1tCLLZoA_u6k4tipSjLZAc_8CWe7umL_3SWH1uFNk_PQ/edit?usp=sharing